Tejaswini Khedkar

 Post launch user engagement

-The metrics was gained using Mix Panel Analytics in tenure of 6 months from our internal tool and a B2B marketplace.
+The metrics was gained using Google Analytics in the tenure of 6 months from our internal tool and a B2B marketplace.

 highlights of my role